herrevilkitten/holiday-in-ten-towns/Session_0.md

 * Jerod lost his rope.
 * The group began looking around for the dwarves and dogs.
 Ragnar found some of the missing packages and the sled.
 RJ and Jerod discovered frost-bitten dwarves.
 Jenna dug out several of the dogs.
 Stefic, one of the dwarves, and one of the dog sleds was lost forever.
 Torga blamed the Ice Maiden for this.
 * After camping for the night, the group continued following the trail towards [Bryn Shander].
+* Despite it being day time, it was very dark outside.
+* RJ asked about the darkness and Torga responded
+	* Every new moon, the Ice Maiden casts a spell that covers Icewind Dale in darkness.